sjawhar/piglatin-microservice/README.md

 * The app is currently using Falcon, a REST framework, for RPC calls.
 It's easy enough to change, since most of `app.py` is boilerplate.
 * We could add a `language` parameter to the request body, and have pig latin just be one of the options.
     - Would just require changing a few lines of code in the try block in `PigLatinProcedure.on_post()`, and renaming `piglatin.to_pig_latin()` to something like `translate()`
+* Could add a `/test` endpoint that runs all unit tests and displays the result in the browser.
+Not very necessary if build process is running tests correctly before deploying, but might be cool.

 ## Other Notes
 If you'd like to mount the project files into the container and poke around with the app while it's running, run: